-- Do the monitoring data indicate elevated levels of any other air toxics or hazardous air pollutant (HAPs) that pose significant long-term health concerns? - → Longer-term concentration estimates for the other HAPs monitored are below their long-term comparison levels. - → Further, for pollutants with cancer-based comparison levels, longer-term concentration estimates for all but three (chromium, arsenic, and nickel) are more than 100-fold lower.19 - → Additionally each individual measurement for these pollutants is below the individual sample screening level developed for considering potential short-term exposures for that pollutant.20
+- Do the monitoring data indicate elevated levels of any other air toxics or hazardous air pollutant (HAPs) that pose significant long-term health concerns? - → No. Longer-term concentration estimates for the other HAPs monitored are below their long-term comparison levels. - → Further, for pollutants with cancer-based comparison levels, longer-term concentration estimates for all but one of these is more than tenfold lower and all but two (chromium and arsenic) are more than 100-fold lower than these comparison levels.22 - → Additionally, each individual measurement for these pollutants is below the individual sample (short-term) screening level developed for considering potential short-term exposures for that pollutant.23

-Additional Information on Three HAPs:
+Additional Information on Two HAPs:

-• The first of the three HAPs mentioned above is chromium.
-The comparison values for chromium are conservatively based on the most toxic form of chromium (hexavalent chromium, Cr^{+6}) which is only a fraction of the chromium in the ambient air.
-Nonetheless, the longer-term concentration estimate for chromium (PM{10}) is well below even these very restrictive comparison values.
-The mean and 95 percent upper bound on the mean for chromium (PM{10}) are approximately half of the cancer-based comparison
+The first HAP mentioned above is chromium.
+The comparison values for chromium are conservatively based on the most toxic form of chromium (hexavalent chromium, Cr^{+6}), which is only a fraction of the chromium in the ambient air.
+Nonetheless, the longer-term concentration estimate for chromium PM{10} is below even these very restrictive comparison values.
+The mean and 95 percent upper bound on the mean for chromium

-18 Section 112(b) of the Clean Air Act identifies 189 hazardous air pollutants, three of which have subsequently been removed from this list.
+21 Section 112(b) of the Clean Air Act identifies 189 hazardous air pollutants, three of which have subsequently been removed from this list.
 These pollutants are the focus of regulatory actions involving stationary sources described by CAA section 112 and are distinguished from the six pollutants for which criteria and national ambient air quality standards (NAAQS) are developed as described in section 108.
 One of the criteria pollutants, lead, is also represented, as lead compounds, on the HAP list.

-19 For pollutants with cancer-based comparison levels, this would indicate longer-term estimates below continuous (24 hours a day, 7 days a week) lifetime exposure concentrations associated with 10-5 and 10-6 excess cancer risk, respectively.
+For pollutants with cancer-based comparison levels, this would indicate longer-term estimates below continuous (24 hr/day, 7 days/wk) lifetime exposure concentrations associated with 10-5 and 10-6 excess cancer risk, respectively.

-20 The individual sample screening levels and their use is summarized on the website and described in detail in Schools Air Toxics Monitoring Activity (2009), Uses of Health Effects Information in Evaluating Sample Results.
+23 The comparison levels and their use is summarized on the web site and described in detail in Schools Air Toxics Monitoring Activity (2009), Uses of Health Effects Information in Evaluating Sample Results.

-level.
-As Cr+6 is commonly only a small fraction of the chromium (PM10),21 the levels of Cr+6 in these samples would be expected to be appreciably lower than this.
-A review of information available at other sites nationally shows that the mean concentration of chromium (PM10) at this site falls between the 75th and the 95th percentile of samples collected from 2004 to 2008 (the most recently compiled period) at the NATTS (Appendix B).
+PM{10} are approximately 43-50% of the cancer-based comparison level.
+Further, as Cr^{+6} is commonly only a small fraction of the total, 24 the levels of Cr^{+6} in these samples would be expected to be appreciably lower than this.
+A review of information available at other sites nationally shows that the mean concentration of chromium PM{10} at this site is between the 75th and 95th percentile of samples collected from 2004 to 2008 (the most recently compiled period) at the NATTS sites (Appendix B).